isc-projects/kea/doc/guide/lease-expiration.rst

 ``max-reclaim-time``.
 This results in equal durations of all reclamation cycles over time.
 Note that in this example the limitation of the maximum 100 leases is not reached.
-This may be the case when database transactions are slow or callouts in the hook libraries attached to the server are slow.
+This may be the case when database transactions or callouts in the hook libraries attached to the server are slow.
 Regardless, the chosen values for either the maximum number of leases or a maximum cycle time strongly depend on the particular deployment, the lease database backend being used, and any